manasa-arun/python/content/en/Tips/Types-of-Functions-in-python.md

 ---
-title: "Types of functions in python"
+title: "Types of functions in Python"
-description: "Two important types in functions in python"
+description: "Two important types in functions in Python"
 date: "2022-06-24T04:15:05+09:00"
 draft: false
 link: "Types of functions"